-- 1. Be enrolled as a regular student in an eligible degree program at SCTC. - 2.
-Cannot also be enrolled in elementary or secondary school. - 3.
-Have a high school diploma, equivalent, or have been home-schooled. - 4.
-Must meet Satisfactory Academic Progress (SAP) standards. - 5.
-Meet enrollment status requirements. - 6.
-Be a U.S. citizen or an eligible non-citizen. - 7.
-Sign a Statement of Educational Purpose. - 8.
-Not be in default on a Title IV student loan borrowed for attendance at any institution. - 9.
-Not have borrowed in excess of Title IV loan limits. - 10.
-Not owe a repayment on a Title IV grant or scholarship received for attendance at any institution. - 11.
-Have a complete financial aid file within the specified time period.
+- 1. Be enrolled as a regular student enrolled in an eligible degree program at SCTC; - 2.
+Cannot also be enrolled in elementary or secondary school; - 3.
+Have the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate; - 4.
+Have completed homeschooling at the secondary level as defined by state law; - 5.
+Have completed secondary school education in a homeschool setting which qualifies for an exemption from compulsory attendance requirements under state law, if state law does not require a homeschooled student to receive a credential for their education; - 6.
+Must meet satisfactory academic progress (SAP) standards (see page 11); - 7.
+Meet enrollment status requirements; - 8.
+Be a U.S. citizen or an eligible non-citizen; - 9.
+Sign a Statement of Educational Purpose; - 10.
+Not be in default on a Title IV student loan borrowed for attendance at any institution; - 11.
+Not have borrowed in excess of Title IV loan limits; - 12.
+Not owe a repayment on a Title IV grant or scholarship received for attendance at any institution; - 13.
+Have a complete financial aid file within the specified time period; - 14.
+Be enrolled in courses for designated/signed degree program.

-If you have been issued Financial Aid that is later reduced or cancelled for any reason, you may be required to return a portion or all of that payment to Saginaw Chippewa Tribal College.
+If you have been issued financial aid that is later reduced or cancelled for any reason, you may be required to return a portion or all of that payment to Saginaw Chippewa Tribal College.